-Return code Description Corresponding message 0 The process terminated normally (including HTTP status 200).
-KAVS8050-I 10 The HTTP status is other than 200.
+Return code Description Corresponding message 0 If return codes are explicitly specified, this return code indicates that processing terminated normally (the HTTP status code specified for 0).
+KAVS8050-I If return codes are not explicitly specified, this return code indicates that processing terminated normally (HTTP status code 200).
+1 to 9 If return codes are explicitly specified, this return code corresponds to the HTTP status code that is specified for normal termination.
+KAVS8050-I 10 Ended normally (an HTTP status code that is not 200 and not defined for any return code).
 KAVS8050-I 20 A timeout occurred.
 KAVS8061-E 30 The name of the connection destination host could not be resolved.
 KAVS8054-E 40 Another error occurred during file access.
 KAVS8053-E 60 A parameter error occurred.
 The job definition items are specified incorrectly (for example, the length or value is invalid).
 KAVS8051-E 64 The connection configuration file contains syntax errors.
 KAVS8052-E 70 The URL is specified incorrectly.
 The resource referenced at the URL does not exist.
-The transfer information file used when the GET method is called contains line breaks.
+The transmission information file used when the GET method is called contains line breaks.
 KAVS8060-E 80 No file exists.
 A directory was specified.
 KAVS8053-E 81 A permission error occurred when a file was accessed.
 A directory was specified.
-KAVS8053-E 101 Connection to the connection destination host failed.
+KAVS8053-E 90 An attempt to load environment setting parameters failed.
+KAVS8063-E 101 Connection to the connection destination host failed.
 KAVS8056-E 102 An error occurred during communication with the connection destination host.
 KAVS8057-E 106 The size of response data exceeds the maximum file size specified in the connection configuration file.
 KAVS8059-E 110 One of the following HTTPS authentication errors occurred: HTTPS authentication failed.
 A handshake failed.
 The certificate was invalid.
 The certificate file could not be accessed.
 The CRL file was invalid.
 A CRL file access error occurred.
-KAVS8062-E

-Return code Description Corresponding message 110 The publisher (CN (Common Name) or SAN (subjectAltName)) could not be checked.
+The publisher (CN (Common Name) or SAN (subjectAltName)) could not be checked.
 The validation period of the certificate has expired.
 The certificate is invalid.
 KAVS8062-E 120 A memory shortage occurred.
 KAVS0902-E 124 An unexpected error occurred.
 The libraries necessary for executing the HTTP connection job could not be loaded.
 KAVS8058-E KAVS0990-E